doersino/excessivelyadequate.com/_posts/2020-04-23-sierpinksy.md

 There you go.

-Just kidding – that sentence makes no sense to me because I'm bad at math, and I hope you're not offended if I proceed under the assumption that you're not much better at it. *Informally*, an iterated function system (IFS) is a *set of functions that can be applied to each other's outputs in any order and as many times as you like*, with the results ending up distributed in a hopefully-interesting manner.
+Just kidding – that sentence makes no sense to me because I'm bad at math, and I hope you won't be offended if I proceed under the assumption that you're not much better at it. *Informally*, an iterated function system (IFS) is a *set of functions that can be applied to each other's outputs in any order and as many times as you like*, with the results ending up distributed in a hopefully-interesting manner.

 Wikipedia goes on to outline the particular application of IFS we'll be performing: